CCIT Special Applications Policy

 Definitions and Coverage:

-This policy addresses installation of software on computer systems in all Colorado School of Mines Computer Commons labs.
+This policy addresses installation of software on computer systems in all Colorado School of Mines computer classroom labs as well as podiums.
 This document refers and pertains specifically to software (or "special use software") that is not part of the regularly available, legally licensed software provided in these labs by the Computing, Communications, and Information Technologies department (CCIT).

 Important General Considerations:

-- Computer Commons systems have been configured specifically to support M academic endeavors.
+- Classroom and podium systems have been configured specifically to support Mines academic endeavors.
 A given feature or function that is normally available on other systems, like a home or office system, may not be available in Computer Commons systems.
 CCIT cannot promise that special use software will function in our labs, regardless of whether such software works on similar systems outside of our environment.
 The security and functionality of our systems is paramount; we must maintain the integrity of those systems above special use software.

 - Availability of CCIT staff that can be devoted to the installation and testing of special use software, as defined by this policy, will depend on the time of the academic year and other ongoing or special projects.